Predictive Scheduling: What You Need to Know

 Rule #10: Notice of Employee Rights & Anti-Retaliation

-Secure scheduling laws require employers to notify employees of their legal rights.
-In addition to a poster, employers are required to provide notice upon hire.
+Secure employee scheduling laws require employers to notify employees of their legal rights.
+In addition to a workplace fairness poster, employers are required to provide notice upon hire.
 For example, in the employee handbook.
 Employers can do this digitally through an employee portal.

 As with other workers’ rights, employers are restricted from penalizing employees who assert their rights.
 Including refusing to work shifts with little notice and giving schedule preferences.

-Clearly, employee scheduling compliance is a tall order.
+Clearly, employee scheduling compliance is a tall order for Human Resources.
 Especially if you use spreadsheets.
-Fortunately, there is a better way.
-Scheduling software lets you quickly create schedules, track preferences, and publish the schedule electronically to employees.
+Fortunately, there is a better way to fulfill this crucial component of workforce management.
+Employee scheduling software (also called a scheduling app) lets you quickly create schedules, track preferences, and publish the schedule electronically to employees.

 The software make it easy for employees to swap shifts, with manager sign-off if needed.
-Scheduling solutions can help employers more accurately predict needs through historical data.
-That means fewer changes and a decreased risk of a violation.
+Employee scheduling software can also help employers more accurately predict needs through historical data, as discussed previously.
+That means fewer changes to staff scheduling and a decreased risk of a violation.
+Furthermore, it will help you better control labor costs.

 Simplify HR management today.